lucasloureiror/AegisPass/README.md

 # GoTruePass

-GoTruePass is a CLI tool that generates true random passwords using the random.org API.
-With this tool, you can create secure and truly random passwords for your online accounts, providing an extra layer of security.
+GoTruePass is a CLI tool designed for Software Engineers, DevOps Engineers, and Site Reliability Engineers (SRE) to simplify the process of generating true random passwords across various platforms and operating systems.
+Using the random.org API, GoTruePass enhances the security of your applications and services by creating truly random passwords.

+## The Importance of True Random Passwords

+True random passwords provide a higher level of security compared to those generated using pseudo-random algorithms.
+This is because true random passwords are generated from a non-deterministic source, making them more difficult for attackers to predict or guess.

+[random.org](https://www.random.org/) is a reputable source of true randomness, generating random numbers from atmospheric noise.
+This process ensures that the generated passwords are truly random and not influenced by any predictable patterns.

 ## Features

+- Tailored for Software Engineers, DevOps Engineers, and SREs
 - Generates true random passwords
 - Uses random.org API for randomness
+- Supports various platforms and operating systems
 - Easy-to-use command line interface

 ## Prerequisites